kartonfarkas/api_docs/source/suite/external_events/external_event_update.rst

 Updating an External Event
 ==========================

-Updates an external event with the specified name.
+Updates an external event with a new name.

 Endpoint
 --------